 - 1. Immediately securing medical treatment and/or mental health services as necessary - 2.
-Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened student is reporting or acting suicidal. - 3.
+Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened - 3.
 Keeping the student under continuous adult supervision until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene - 4.
-Removing other students from the immediate area as soon as possible
+Removing other students from the immediate area as soon as possible - (cf. 0450 Comprehensive Safety Plan)

-'''

-(cf. 0450 - Comprehensive Safety Plan)

 (cf. 5141 - Health Care and Emergencies)

-'''